 - stages or grandstands that require scaffolding.

-Our work health and safety inspectors are commonly involved in community events to ensure event organisers keep their workers and the community’s health and safety top of mind.
+Our work health and safety inspectors are commonly involved in community events.

 For large-scale community events such as the Adelaide 500, Royal Adelaide Show and music festivals, we will: